Professional Pilot Program

 Professional Pilot Training Program

-With our program, you can be on your way to career in aviation as a commercial pilot.
+Do you want a career in the exciting field of aviation?
+With our Professional Pilot Training Program, you will be on your way to a career in aviation as a commercial pilot.
 You will be training with some of the finest instructors in Alaska today.
 The program is designed to take you from Zero to Private, Instrument, Commercial & CFI with a guaranteed position as an instructor with Fly Around Alaska.

 You will be immersed into the flying environment with a combination of ground, self-study and 250 hrs. in Cessna 172 and Mooney M20G complex aircraft.
 This is not a program where a large portion of the training is done in the simulator, we believe that there is nothing like having the controls of the plane while you train.